dmelkk/BioTech/README.md

 The basic idea is pretty simple: it's a main Blockchain the consists Sub-Chains of smart-contracts between participants of supply chain.

-let's dive dipper in to the this process.
+###Let's dive dipper in to the this process.
-First of all we have factory who marks their product with DNA-Sample, then factory supplying further.
+First communication we meet between farmer and cotton factory.
+Cotton factory has to check if the raw material meets all requirements, for that purpose factory uses DNA sample with randomly chosen samples from material.
+If it is so, factory generate hash code by hash code function based on DNA hash code, timestamps, country and other factors if it's necessary.
+For now we got first block for our chain.
+Then factory supplying further.
-It's the main point of our idea.
-We creating time stamp smart contract about this deal then we add some important information about product (like DNA-Sample hash) if contract was successful than we push in Blockchain.
-If it wasn't, Product would be send back with obvious consequences.
-In this way the last end-consumer, but also everyone in the supply chain, know everything about origins of a product.
+Otherwise, product would be send back with obvious consequences.
+That scenario is applied to all participants of supply chain and each step is recorded in a dedicated block.
+And each next supplier can easily check if everything is alright with resources.In this way the last end-consumer, but also everyone in the supply chain, know everything about origins of a product.
 Hence we avoid unnecessary DNA-Sample verifications which is very expensive, but it is still possible.

 ### Another existing solutions